 Heirs often contest the validity of a will after they were excluded from an inheritance or there were questionable circumstances under which the will was executed.
 Reasons to challenge a will include:

 - Undue influence.
-This exists where an individual exerted pressure on the testator (person who executed the will) to make a sudden or unusual change to the will, often right before death.
+This exists when an individual exerted pressure on the testator (the person who executed the will) to make a sudden or unusual change to the will, often right before death.